All Episodes

 Now, rather than spreading out the rain state by state as they move along, they sit and they dump it in one spot if a weather system causes a block of a passage of a weather system.

-Uh and these things happen, and they've been happening since the beginning of time.
+And these things happen, and they've been happening since the beginning of time.

-Right now, Texas is in effect stealing much of our rainfall here in the Southeast.
+Right now, Texas is in effect stealing much of our rainfall here in the southeast.

 Texas is getting more rain than it needs.

-The Southeast is getting less rain than it needs, but the total amount of rainfall stays about the same.
+The southeast is getting less rain than it needs, but the total amount of rainfall stays about the same.

-I'm mentioning this because so many people have not been educated in basic science that they actually believe that floods, we got more rain than ever.
+I'm mentioning this because so many people have not been educated in basic science that they actually believe that floods, why we got more rain than ever.

 We do not have more rain than ever.